0%

 import anthropic

-# Assume ANTHROPIC_API_KEY is loaded from .env
+# Again, assume ANTHROPIC_API_KEY is loaded from .env.
+If not, see Step 2.

 class ClaudePaymentAgent: